Published on 13 October 2022

 Separation Anxiety

-It is the most common Anxiety disorder in small kids, which involves concern and thoughts about something terrible that will happen to the child or the caregiver after going away from the child.
+The most common Anxiety disorder in kids involves concern and thoughts about something terrible that will happen to the child after leaving their parents.
+This will lead to sleep disturbances, social dejection, physical anxiety symptoms, or school struggles.

 Phobias

-There are some familiar phobias observed in teens and kids.
+Some familiar phobias are observed in teens and kids, including:

 • Hemophobia